Skip to main content

 To complete this task:

-1. To add SCA findings in your policy, create a new policy or edit an existing policy.
+1. To add SCA findings in your policy, create a custom policy or edit an existing custom policy.

 2. In the Rules section, add one or more of these rules that apply to SCA:

 • Component Blocklist Enforcement: automatically prevent an application from passing policy if a scan detects blocklisted components.
-Click View Blocklist to see which components are blocklisted.
+To see which components are blocklisted, select View Blocklist.

-• Component Licenses: automatically prevent an application from passing policy if a scan detects any license that does meet the defined requirements.
+• Component Licenses: automatically prevent an application from passing policy if a scan detects any license that doesn't meet the defined requirements.

 • Vulnerability CVSS Score: automatically prevent an application from passing policy if a scan detects any vulnerability with the specified CVSS score or higher.